 Eligible patients had been previously treated for a brain tumor at Children's Hospital Colorado and the University of Colorado Denver.
-Treatment included any combination of surgery, chemotherapy, and radiation therapy.
+Treatment included any combination of surgery, chemotherapy, and photon radiation therapy.
 We excluded children with known neurocognitive deficits prior to the initial diagnosis of the brain tumor.
 All children underwent IQ testing with the Wechsler Intelligence Scale for Children (WISC) as part of routine clinical follow-up.
-Our Institutional Review Board approved this study (COMIRB 08-0985).
+Our Institutional Review Board approved this study (COMIRB 08-0985) and patients were prospectively consented according to institutional standards.
+All patients who had consented to COMIRB 08-0985, had a successful blood sample collection, and had completed a full WISC evaluation with their neurocognitive evaluations before 2016 were included for analysis.

-Laboratory Methods
+Laboratory methods

 DNA was extracted from patient blood samples using the Qiagen DNAeasy kit, per kit instructions.
-The DNA was analyzed using a Human 660W-Quad v1.0 DNA analysis BeadChip (Illumina) per the Infinium HD assay protocol as previously published [28].
+The DNA was analyzed using a Human 660W-Quad v1.0 DNA analysis BeadChip (Illumina) per the Infinium HD assay protocol as previously published [15].
 Data output identified alleles by A and B designations, which were then converted to corresponding nucleotides after statistical analysis for further comparison.